TheCzar1994/bsaber/src/collections/posts/totalbs-interview-with-thegoodboi.md

 [Go back to **"This is Extra Sensory II"**](/posts/this-is-extra-sensory-ii)

 # Interview with TheGoodBoi

-## TheGoodBoi is a member of TotalBS and a Verified Mapper with 38 maps published as of writing this article.
-They're from the US!

 Whether you're new to the community or a seasoned player, you probably know of TheGoodBoi for their classic [Up & Down](https://beatsaver.com/maps/11cf8) Noodle Extensions map which had garnered over 12,760 upvotes by the time of this interview!
 They have a [new version](https://beatsaver.com/maps/2c2f4) that they collabed with SuperMemer417 which has received over 1,700 upvotes!